epatnor/sensifilter/README.md

 - BLIP-based captioning and semantic filtering
 - Customizable confidence thresholds and keyword lists
 - Optional CLI for batch analysis
-- Plug-and-play friendly: can be used as a standalone module or integrated into larger projects like Phunnel
+- Plug-and-play friendly: can be used as a standalone module or integrated into larger projects

 ---